OleBialas/olebialas.github.io/content/projects/slab.md

 plt.plot(freqs, threshs) # plot the audiogram
 ```

-The resulting curve indicates the hearing threshold across frequencies.
-Note that, since the setup is not calibrated, these thresholds can not be interpreted in absolute terms, but only relative to each other.
-The curve's minimum should be between 2 and 4 kHz, where the human ear is most sensitive, coinciding with the main frequency range of speech.
+If we plot the estimated threshold **levels** against the **frequencies**, we can see how the ability to detect a tone changes with its frequency [^2]:

 ![audiogram plots](/audiogram.png)

 ## Further reading

-If you are interested in learning more about slab you should check out the projects
+If you are interested in using slab, you can check out the projects [GitHub page](https://github.com/DrMarc/slab) and [online documentation](https://slab.readthedocs.io/en/latest/).
+You may also want to read the [corresponding paper](https://joss.theoj.org/papers/10.21105/joss.03284.pdf) we published in the Journal of Open Source Software [^3].

-[online documentation](https://slab.readthedocs.io/en/latest/index.html), which provides detailed tutorials and examples for the different
+## Footnotes
-functionalities of the toolbox.
+[^1]:Slab does not implement any visual components, it focuses on purely auditory experiments

-## References
+[^2]:If the setup is not calibrated with a sound meter, the threshold intensities can't be interpreted as absolute magnitudes but only relative to each other

-[^1]:Schönwiesner, M., & Bialas, O. (2021). s(ound) lab: An easy to learn Python package for designing and running psychoacoustic experiments.
-Journal of Open Source Software, 6(62), 3284.
+[^3]:See: Schönwiesner, M., & Bialas, O. (2021). s(ound) lab: An easy to learn Python package for designing and running psychoacoustic experiments